 The final reason why you may want to pay down your negative real interest rate mortgage is if mortgage rates and inflation are going lower.
 If rates are going lower, your existing mortgage rate becomes relatively more expensive.
 Therefore, you would either want to pay down extra principal or refinance to a lower-rate mortgage.

-However, in 2022, mortgage rates zoomed higher by about 2.25% before falling by about 1% from its highs so far.
-Higher mortgage rates and inflation makes my existing 4.25% more attractive.
-After all, the average 30-year fixed rate mortgage reached a high of about 5.83% according to Freddie Mac.
+However, in 2022, mortgage rates zoomed higher by about 2.5% before falling in 4Q 2022.
+Higher mortgage rates and inflation makes my existing 4.25% more attractive to keep.
+After all, the average 30-year fixed rate mortgage reached a high of about 7% according to Freddie Mac.

 Despite having a relatively more attractive mortgage, I still paid it off because the balance was small compared to the value of the property.
 I just wanted the pesky burden to go away so I could focus making money elsewhere.
 If my mortgage amount was in the hundreds of thousands of dollars, I probably would have kept it.